 Background images can be problematic in web design as they are often difficult to execute on multiple different screen sizes (or “view portals”).
 They also often negatively affect the readability of text when the image is not suitable.

-Tiling (repeating the same image horizontally & vertically to fill an area) a small image file to create texture effect can be effective.
+Tiling (repeating the same image horizontally & vertically to fill an area) a small image file to create a texture effect can be effective.
 A small image will be tiled automatically.

 If you do use an actual picture in the background, once again it may be necessary to use image-editing software such as GIMP to ensure text is legible by changing its opacity (make the picture look faded).